matiassequeira/burpsuite-oauth2.0/README.md

 * Burp Community Edition: momentarily, you'll be able to find the issues in Extender tab -> Output tab for OAuth 2.0 Extender extension.
 To get extra information about the requests that were used to discover the issue, you can install the Logger++ extension to see them

 ### Screenshots

-In proxy right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender:
+In proxy, right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender:

 <p align="center">
   <img src="./images/proxy-small.png" />
 </p>

-In the dashboard, the resulting Issues for Professional Edition:
+In the Dashboard, the resulting Issues for Professional Edition and its documentation:

 <p align="center">
   <img src="./images/issues-small.png" />
 </p>

-In Extender, the logs below output the resulting Issues (useful for Community Edition)
+In Extender, the logs below output the resulting Issues (useful for Community Edition):

 <p align="center">
   <img src="./images/extender-small.png" />